barabba9174/docusaurus/docs/doc4.md

 sidebar_label: Accessibility
 ---

+How to make sure your code follows the rules for accessibility

 ## Installation

 Please install screen reader on your device.
 We recommend **NVDA** (Windows), VoiceOver (MacOS and iOS) and TalkBack (Android).